ABOUT THE PODCAST

 ABOUT THE HOSTS

 Carly is an actor, singer, and writer.
 Music was a constant influence in her life from an early age: when she was in preschool, her teacher told her mother one day that she had been talking at length to some kids on the playground about the Eagles, their discography, and how Don Henley was her favorite drummer while the others could only stare back at her, confused.
 Her musical tastes have been confounding young and old alike ever since.
-Carly holds a BA in Theatre Arts from the Conservatory of Performing Arts at Point Park University and is a proud member of Actors’ Equity.
-Always fascinated by words and how they can be manipulated into emotions, she has recently begun writing music.
+Carly holds a BA in Theatre Arts from the Conservatory of Performing Arts at Point Park University and is a proud member of Actors’ Equity Association.
+Always fascinated by words and how they can be molded into emotions, she has recently begun writing music.
 Carly lives, works, and plays in New York, where she is forever on a quest to find an original vinyl pressing of The City’s Now That Everything’s Been Said.
 (If anyone out there has any leads, hit her up.)

 // carlyjordan.com // @carlyforshort

 Carrie is a writer and social media editor at Condé Nast in New York.
 When she was 8, she begged her parents to take her to Woodstock ‘99.
 It was not until years later that she understood that, no, it was not the same as ‘69, and why they adamantly refused.
 A graduate of New York University with a dual degree in journalism and political science, her writing — on everything from pop culture to classic rock to “lady heroes” — has been featured in print and online for publications like Paper, NPR Music, Guitar World, Quartz, Teen Vogue, Bustle, and the New York Daily News, among others.
 One time she wrote a full thesis comparing Drake to Lindsey Buckingham (yes, really). // carriecourogen.com // @carriecourogen

 Hosts: Carly Jordan & Carrie Courogen